pedro-homero/pedro-homero.github.io/_posts/2022-11-08-consensual-non-monogamy.markdown

 With these strong pillars, fulfilling an urge (like scratching an itch) will feel good but won't make you question your relationship.
 In a non-polyamory, open relationship like I prefer, you're simply adding sex with others, and sex is great but it's just a small part of what relationships can be.

 Now consider a monogamous romantic relationship, where there's no room for sex outside the couple.
-It usually includes
+It may include:

 * lies